Making your own beard oil recipe isn’t rocket science, nor is it exactly the easiest thing to do.

 As we covered in the first section, even when adding a few essential oils to the order, you still will come out cheaper on a price per ounce comparison to generic and premium beard oil counterparts.

-You see essential oils are terrific in that they can give your beard not only an awesome smell, but can also add really great benefits to your skin as well.
+You see essential oils are terrific in that they can give your beard not only an awesome smell but may add some secondary benefits for your skin.

 You see there are a ton of essential oils to choose from: